 Activities for learning the letter sound

 Say the letter and its sound.
-At the beginning of the week, introduce each letter along with the various sounds that letter makes in the English language.
-(Note: Don’t worry if you don’t know them all—in each unit, we will provide you with the single-letter phonogram(s) for each letter.
-This information is from The Logic Of English.
-You can find all the sounds in this chart or by purchasing this reference sheet from their website.)
+At the beginning of the week, you will introduce each letter along with the various sounds that letter makes in the English language.
+(Note: Don’t worry if you don’t know them all—in each unit, we will provide you with the single-letter phonogram(s) for each letter.)

 Sing the sound.
 Music can be a great tool to help a concept stick in your child’s mind.
 Let’s modify a children’s song “Farmer in the Dell” to learn all the sounds the letters make.
 Here’s a sample of our co-founder singing our version of this song—simply sub the letter you are learning to make it work for each letter of the week.
 The Logic of English also sells an audio with songs for each letter.